mesosphere/dcos-docs-site/pages/dkp/kommander/2.2/install/http-proxy/index.md

 No further manual changes are required.

-<p class="message--important"><strong>IMPORTANT:</strong> If Gatekeeper is not installed, and you need to use a http proxy you must manually configure your applications as described further in this section. </p>
+<p class="message--important"><strong>IMPORTANT:</strong> If Gatekeeper is not installed, and you need to use an HTTP proxy you must manually configure your applications as described further in this section. </p>

 ## Manually configure your application